History & Governance

 Claremont’s new vision started to emerge in 2002, in response and reaction to institutionalized services and day centres.
 Who would want to go to a “day centre”, we asked, and what kinds of things would they feel about themselves if they did?
 With so many day centres and community centres, why were so many older people still sitting alone at home?

 We wanted Claremont to be a place that we ourselves would want to visit as customers/clients and to which we would like to invite our friends and acquaintances.
 We wanted to be different from places where staff members, in unequal relationships, create neediness, anxiety and dependence on the part of their clients by being the rescuer or “concerned sympathetic ear”.
-Equally we didn’t want to be a place defined by rules and regulations and the unwritten dogma of small established cliques.
+Equally, we didn’t want to be a place defined by rules and regulations and the unwritten dogma of small established cliques.

 In this section you’ll find lots of governance information, from formal accounts to outcomes data reports.

 Claremont is a registered company limited by guarantee (No. 03453945) and is a charity registered with the Charity Commission and HMRC (No.1070611).
 The organisation is governed by a Board of Trustees, the members of which are also Directors.
 The organisation is informed by a Users’ Committee which meets monthly and feeds into the Board of Trustees.
 The charity is directed on a day-to-day basis by a Chief Executive Officer (CEO).
 Most of our work takes place at a large building in the heart of Angel, Islington (24-27 White Lion Street, London N1 9PD).
 We are registered with the ICO for data processing and we are very grateful for the discount given by GetResponse for our email marketing services, services which help us to keep in touch with our Members and remain compliant with data protection policies and the law.

 Accounting & Financial Year Accounts

 We work with Goldwins, who are award-winning charity accountants and auditors.
 Prior to Goldwins we were with HW Fisher.
-Here are pdf’s of past year accounts:
+Here are pdfs of past year accounts:

 - Claremont Accounts 2008